UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/README.md

 CLIENT_APP_URL="http://localhost:5173"
 DATABASE_URL=[Insert Supabase Project URL] DATABASE_KEY=[Insert Supabase Project API key]

+OPENAI_API_KEY=[Insert OpenAI API Key]
 ```

 The `DATABASE_URL` variable should contain your Supabase project url and the `DATABASE_KEY` should contain your Supabase project’s API key.
 To learn how to create a new Supabase project: see [here](https://medium.com/@heshramsis/building-a-crud-app-with-supabase-and-express-a-step-by-step-guide-for-junior-developers-81456b850910).
-Note that for the purposes of this project, we will provide the grader with all necessary API keys and URLs.
+Likewise, the `OPENAI_API_KEY` variable should contain your OpenAI Project API Key.
+Note that for the purposes of this project, **we will provide the grader with all necessary API keys and URLs**.

 4. Configure environment variables for frontend.
 Create a `.env` file in `/frontend` and populate it with the following: